samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 6  - Marketing Analytics Case Study/Introduction to Table Joins.md

   WHERE names.iid = new_jobs.iid
 );

-- LEFT JOIN with a DISTINCT followed by a WHERE filter to remove all null values from the resulting joint dataset.
+A LEFT JOIN with a DISTINCT followed by a WHERE filter to remove all null values from the resulting joint dataset.

 - SELECT DISTINCT
   names.iid,